awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-inference-code.md

   ENTRYPOINT ["python", "k_means_inference.py"]
   ```

   The `exec` form of the `ENTRYPOINT` instruction starts the executable directly, not as a child of `/bin/sh`\.
-This enables it to receive signals like `SIGTERM` and `SIGKILL` from the SageMaker APIs, which is a requirement\.
+This enables it to receive signals like `SIGTERM` and `SIGKILL` from the SageMaker API operations, which is a requirement\.